oceanprotocol-archive/predict-eth/challenges/challenge-df.md

 - :white_check_mark: Created an Ocean data NFT
 - :white_check_mark: On the data NFT, set a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
 - :white_check_mark: Transferred data NFT to Ocean judges before the submission deadline
-- :white*check_mark: All on \_Mumbai* network, not another network
+- :white_check_mark: All on Mumbai network, not another network

 If there is >1 submission by the same address, then the most recent one (that still meets the deadline) is used.

 ### 0.4 Claim rewards

+- Go to DF Webapp's [Active Rewards](https://df.oceandao.org/rewards#activerewards) section.
-Rewards are going to be visible inside the [Data Farming Active rewards](https://df.oceandao.org/rewards#activerewards) section, starting from the next round after the round when the submission was made.
+- You can see rewards listed there.
+(Your Challenge DF rewards appear starting from the next DF round after the DF round when you submitted.)

-To claim the rewards click on the **CLAIM REWARDS** from Active Rewards section which allows to claim all the active rewards in a single transaction.
+- To claim rewards, click the "CLAIM REWARDS" button.
+This will claim _all_ your Active DF rewards -- from Challenge DF and otherwise.

-### 0.5 Developer Support
+### 0.5 Developer support

-**Support.** If you encounter issues, feel free to reach out :raised_hand:
+If you encounter issues, feel free to reach out :raised_hand:

 - [Ocean #dev-support Discord](https://discord.com/channels/612953348487905282/720631837122363412)
 - [Ocean #data-challenges Discord](https://discord.com/channels/612953348487905282/993828971408003152).